google/skia/site/dev/tools/markdown.md

 Markdown
 ========

-This site can handle normal MarkDown and many common extensions.
+This site can handle normal Markdown and many common extensions.
 To learn how the following is done please see the [source for this page](./markdown.md).
-Any file you put under `/site/` that has the extension `.md` will be processed as MarkDown.
+Any file you put under `/site/` that has the extension `.md` will be processed as Markdown.
 All other files will be served directly.
-For example, images can be added and they will be served correctly and referenced from within MarkDown files.
+For example, images can be added and they will be served correctly and referenced from within Markdown files.

 When preparing for a code review of site docs you can get a preview of how the page will render by visiting the skia.org site and add a query parameter `cl`